contentking/codesniffer-ruleset/README.md

 - Disabled absolute namespace usage.
 Import everything with 'use' statement
 - There must be exactly one space between `&` and variable name
 - Forbidden calls of functions `d`, `dump`, `var_dump`
+- Ruleset can find unused private properties
+	- even with aliased $this
+	- even static properties (self::, ClassName::)

 Generating documentation
 ------------------------